mvazquezc/code-to-prod-demo/ocp/argocd/deploy-demo-env.md

 # Deploy OpenShift and the required Operators

 1. Deploy an OpenShift or OKD Cluster.
-For this demo we used OpenShift Container Platform v4.4.11
+For this demo we used OpenShift Container Platform v4.6.6
-2. Deploy Argo CD using the Operator
+2. Deploy Argo CD using the OperatorG

     1. Deploy the Operator